South Africa travel guide

 Flooding

-Heavy rainfall often leads to widespread flooding.
-Flooding can take place anywhere and at any time of year.
-Always check local weather reports and local news for any hazards before you start your journey.
-The South African Weather Service provides up to date information on weather alerts and conditions.
+Heavy rainfall often causes widespread flooding.
+There is a year-round risk of flooding across South Africa.
+Always check weather reports and news for hazards before you start your journey.
+For alerts and forecasts, see the South African Weather Service.

 Wildfires

-Wildfires can occur in both rural and urban areas during periods of hot and dry weather.
-If you encounter a wildfire, move to a safe location away from vegetation and smoke.
-If you are inside a building or a car, close all vents and windows, if it is safe to remain in place.
+Wildfires can happen in rural and urban areas during hot and dry weather.
+If you see a wildfire, move to a safe place away from vegetation and smoke.
+If you are inside a building or a car and judge it is safe to stay there, close all vents and windows.

 Before you travel check that: